mob-sakai/UpmGitExtension/Packages/src/README.md

 ### Pull Requests

 Pull requests offer a fantastic way to contribute your ideas to this repository.
-Please refer to [CONTRIBUTING.md](/../../blob/main/CONTRIBUTING.md) for guidelines.
+Please refer to [CONTRIBUTING.md](/../../blob/main/CONTRIBUTING.md) and [develop branch](https://github.com/mob-sakai/UpmGitExtension/tree/develop) for guidelines.

 ### Support